-Pimples on the scrotum may result from a buildup of dead skin, an infection, an ingrown hair, and other issues.
-Good hygiene practices, applying a cool flannel, and wearing loose clothing may help manage and prevent them.
+Pimples on the scrotum may result from a buildup of dead skin, an infection, ingrown hair, and other issues.
+Possible treatments and preventive tips include good hygiene practices, applying a cool flannel, and wearing loose clothing.

 Sweat and dead skin cells are common causes of pimples.
 Sweat and moisture often build up the groin area and clog pores, leading to pimples.